flesueur/mi-lxc/README.md

 Features :

-* Containers run up-to-date Debian Buster or Alpine Linux
+* Containers run up-to-date Debian Bullseye or Alpine Linux
 * The infrastructure-as-code principle allows for easy management, deployment and evolution along time
 * The infrastructure is built by final users on their own PC
 * Every container also have access to the real internet (for software installation)